fvaleri/strimzi-debugging/sessions/004/README.md

 pod "rkc-1664982897" deleted
 ```

-As additional exercise, you can extend this data pipeline by configuring some sink connector and export these changes to an external system like AMQ broker.
+As additional exercise, you can extend this data pipeline by configuring a sink connector and exporting these changes to an external system like AMQ Broker.